 - If it is determined that your event requires security there may be significant time and costs involved that will affect confirmation.
 Security assessments are handled by UCPD per Campus event policy.

-Events in classrooms during class hours occurring in the first weeks of the semester before the class room schedules are finalized by the Law Registrar receive approved-conditional status and may be moved/changed as the class schedule is being adjusted during this period.
+Events occurring in the first weeks of the semester before the class schedules are finalized by the Law Registrar receive approved-conditional status and may be moved/changed as the class schedule is being adjusted during this period.

 - Once the Registrar releases the rooms for general use events that received approved-conditional status will be confirmed.